 To protect the endangered mountain gorillas in Uganda, the following rules and regulations must be observed:

-- No one with a communicable disease, such as flu or diarrhoea, is allowed to visit the gorillas.
+- No one with a communicable disease, such as flu or diarrhea, is allowed to visit the gorillas.

 - Do not surround the gorillas but remain in a tight group.